zrshishir/url-shortener/README.md

 ##### Installation
 The installation is pretty simple.
-There is nothing like composer update.
-You will have php version 7.4 and jQuery version 3.5.0 thats it.
+You will have php version 7.3+ and Vue js version 3.0 thats it.
 Below, the details installation is being described.
 1. XAMPP installation:
 - Go to your htdocs directory of your xampp folder and clone the project from github direcotory to your xampp htdocs directory using the following command for https.
-  ``git clone git@github.com:zrshishir/php-form-submission.git``
+  ``git clone git@github.com:zrshishir/url-shortener.git``
+- go to your project directory by using command ``cd directory_name``
+- Now update your composer using the following command ``composer update``
 - Create a database on your phpmyadmin or mysql
-- Import the `form-submission.sql` (it is in the root directory) file into your database.
+- Import the `url_shortener.sql` (it is in the root directory) file into your database.
-    - Set your database credentials in `DatabaseConnection.php` file  which is in app/controller directory and edit $host, $user, $password and $database with you own credentials:
+    - Set your database credentials in `.env` file  which is in the root directory if not please copy and rename the .env.example file and edit  with you own credentials:
         ````
-         private $host = 'localhost';
-         private $user = 'root';
-         private $password = 'your password';
-         private $database = 'database name';
+         DB_CONNECTION=mysql
+         DB_CONNECTION=mysql
+         DB_HOST=127.0.0.1
+         DB_PORT=3306
+         DB_DATABASE=your_database_name
+         DB_USERNAME=your_user_name
+         DB_PASSWORD=your_password
         ````
 - Now open your browser and execute the index.php file which is in your project root directory.